 that can be used for thread-local storage, rather than using memory

 within the C library.
-The buffer must be at least

-not fully thread-safe when accessed concurrently to change locale
+when accessed concurrently to change locale

 settings.
 This access is not lock-protected.

 _get_lconv() with a pointer